 Different varnishes have unique preparation requirements and ratios, so ensure you carefully follow the instructions provided.
 When preparing varnish, which may involve mixing various varnishes and aluminum paints, wear appropriate protective gear, such as gloves and goggles.

-If ventilation is inadequate, consider using a mask or your reliable respirator.
+If ventilation is inadequate, I’d suggest using a mask or a reliable respirator.
 The same protective equipment is necessary for both preparing and applying varnish, as you would use when painting your house, to prevent exposure to harmful fumes.

 Step #4: Apply the Varnish And Let it Dry